realtimebillionaire/Real-Time-Billionaire/README.md

 # Real-Time Billionaire
+Follow in the footsteps of world's richest people and explore their portfolios.
+View portfolios of Elon Musk, Jeff Bezos, Warren Buffett and other billionaires.<br>
 Outcompetes [Forbes](https://www.forbes.com/real-time-billionaires/) and [Bloomberg](https://www.bloomberg.com/billionaires/) in overview, info and design but still be as accurate.<br>
 Also supports every single fiat.
 <br><br>